What is Warehouse Management?

 By shedding some redundancy, your suppliers could minimize the costs associated with holding excess warehouse inventory.

 WMS also provides complete visibility of what’s going on inside your warehouse.
-Rather than periodic reports, where the inventory count is taken only at the end of the accounting period; WMS provides perpetual reports that enable continuous monitoring over your inventory.
+Rather than periodic reports, where the inventory count is taken only at the end of the accounting period; WMS provides perpetual reports that enable continuous monitoring of your inventory.

 23% of businesses increase their warehouse capacity to cope with their sales growth, a survey reveals.